collapsed-stacks/startups/questions/534/what-is-everyone-s-take-on-crowd-funding-for-an-app.md

 - tagged: `tech-company`, `mobile-apps`, `startup-costs`, `crowd-funding`
 - score: 2

-<p>I am planning to startup an app company.
+I am planning to startup an app company.
 I have never started a business before.
 Is crowdfunding a good way to raise money because you don't start in debt or is bank funding a better alternative.
-Thanks!</p>
+Thanks!

 ## Answer 535